BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 The problem came when downscaling : cluster-autoscaler removes the least used node, no matter if it’s a Spot or an on-demand instance.

 We found ourselves with a lot of on-demand nodes after load peaks and they stayed on.
-And they cost a lot more than Spot instances
+And they cost a lot more than Spot instances.

-We were already using node-problem-detector, so we added draino, to detect if an instance is on-demand and try to remove it when it is.
+We were already using **node-problem-detector**, so we added **draino**, to detect if an instance is on-demand and try to remove it when it is.
 Draino waits for 2h after the node is launched before trying to remove it.

 Since then, we use on-demand only when there’s no Spot left and only for a few hours.